Towards a Verified Model of the Algorand Consensus Protocol in Coq: Asynchronous Safety

 \section{Asynchronous Safety}

-The analysis of the protocol in the computational model permits forking, albeit with negligible probability~\cite{algorand-features-spec,Chen2019}.
+The analysis of the protocol in the computational model shows that the probability of forking is negligible~\cite{algorand-features-spec,Chen2019}.
 In contrast, we specify and prove formally in the \emph{symbolic} model with idealized cryptographic primitives that at most one block is certified in a round, even in the face of adversary control over message delivery and corruption of users.
 We call this property \emph{asynchronous safety}: